Sci-Fi Thriller - Feature Film

 In the near future, a man experiences terrifying visions of a past he can’t remember.
 His partner, who secretly works for a company that manipulates memory, attempts to uncover the mysteries surrounding them.

 Director & Writer - Luke Tedder

-Starring - Adam J Bernard, Vanessa Russell & Jessica Andrews
+Lead Cast - Adam J Bernard (Olivier Winner, Dreamgirls), Vanessa Russell & Jessica Andrews

 About the Production

 The journey making Precognition was long and challenging but ultimately a rewarding creative experience for us.
 Originally titled "App For Life", the idea was for it to be a short film, it wasn't till late 2015 that we decided it could be adapted into a feature.
 In early 2016 we shot an early version of the script which was ultimately scrapped and instead used as proof of concept, some of which was featured in our successful Kickstarter campaign in July 2016, to raise funds for the non-profit project.
 The script was re-worked and we officially began principle photography in August 2016.
 We edited and completed VFX as we continued to shoot, ultimately completing the film in February 2018.
 We were lucky enough to be featured in several festivals (Sci-fi London and Other World's Austin 2018).
 After completing our festival run we decided to self-distribute online to multiple free platforms and Amazon Prime with any funds accumulated going to our charity of choice Alexander Devine Children's hospice.